MEC-Enigma/MEC-CPMA/README.md

 # MEC-CPMA
-Cross Platform Mobile Application built with Corona for Mahindra Ecole Centrale
+A Cross Platform Mobile Application built with Flutter for Mahindra École Centrale